chronopsychiatry/AMBIENT-BD-nocturn/paper/paper.md

 # Statement of need

 Advances in Open Science and data sharing have lead to the publication of a large number of sleep monitoring datasets, as can be found on the [National Sleep Research Resource](https://sleepdata.org) (NSRR), or on general repositories such as [Zenodo](https://zenodo.org).
-While Polysomnography (PSG) remains the gold standard for sleep monitoring, other methods such as actigraphy and radar-sensing are being used for longitudinal studies, and to study people's sleep in their usual environment.
-The increasing availability of these data makes it essential to have tools that allow easy, high-level exploration of sleep data recorded through different modalities.
+While Polysomnography (PSG) remains the gold standard for sleep monitoring, other methods such as actigraphy and radar-sensing are being used for longitudinal studies, and to study people's sleep in their home environment.
+The increasing availability of these data makes it essential to have tools that allow rapid, high-level exploration of sleep data recorded through different modalities.
 With this in mind, nocturn was developed to enable researchers to:

 - Explore sleep data, regardless of their familiarity with programming languages
 - Apply thresholds on key variables (such as time spent in bed) to remove spurious sleep sessions